-- 1. Demonstrate knowledge and understanding of pathogenetic, diagnostic and therapeutic aspects of clinical virology; - 2.
-Demonstrate understanding of the role of viral infection within the hospital environment and evaluate different methods of infection control; - 3.
-Perform various clinical laboratory procedures including specimen processing, isolation, identification of viral pathogens; - 4.
-Demonstrate understanding of quality control as well as appropriate workflows for laboratory testing; - 5.
+- 3. Perform various clinical laboratory procedures including specimen processing, isolation, identification of viral pathogens; - 4.
+Develop and demonstrate understanding of good diagnostic laboratory testing practice and quality control as well as understand and follow appropriate workflows for diagnostic laboratory testing for viral infections; - 5.
 Evaluate recent molecular and immunological research developments that have important implications on the pathobiology, clinical management and laboratory diagnosis of virus infections.